Limi Valley Trek

 Altitude Sickness

-Yes, there is possibility of Acute Mountain Sickness (AMS) during Limi Valley trek.
+Yes, there is a possibility of Acute Mountain Sickness (AMS) during the Limi Valley trek.
 You spend most of the time above 2,500 meters elevation.

 However, there can avoid altitude sickness by taking some precautions.
 First of all, you must drink enough water as well as have hygienic food items and sound rest.
 Walking slowly along the steep hilly trail is another way to minimize the risk of shortness of breath.

-Similarly, avoid the substances like smoking cigarette and drinking alcohol to keep your physical condition balance.
-Don’t forget to keep the first aid box that cure the AMS.
+Similarly, avoid substances like smoking cigarettes and drinking alcohol to keep your physical condition balanced.
+Don’t forget to keep the first aid box that cures the AMS.

-Last but not the least, as soon as you feel any symptom of AMS, you must consult with the trekking guide.
+Last but not least, as soon as you feel any symptoms of AMS, you must consult with the trekking guide.
 The trekking guide is well known about such problems so that he can give you better suggestions to avoid any mishaps.

 Itinerary